We all heard our leaders say after the Woolwich murder:

 Perhaps our Muslim chaplains will hear him quoted in their conversations with the Islamist prisoners.

 It is not that I deny that there is a distinction to be made between Islam and Islamism but I suggest that it is of very limited use.
-It just refers to those strains of Islam willing to use violence to spread the influence of their religion.
+Islamism just refers to those strains of Islam whose adherents are willing to use violence to spread the influence of their religion.
 That sounds just like the Mohammed of Medina to me.
 I do not see any distortion of his teachings there at all.
 In fact I venture to suggest that if Mohammed came back today he would say “Well done boys, keep up the good work”.
 Presumably he meant it for all time (and this is how Islamic tradition has understood it down the ages) when he said:

 “Not equal are those believers remaining [at home] – other than the disabled – and the mujahideen, [who strive and fight] in the cause of Allah with their wealth and their lives.
 Allah has preferred the mujahideen through their wealth and their lives over those who remain [behind], by degrees.
 And to both Allah has promised the best [reward].
 But Allah has preferred the mujahideen over those who remain [behind] with a great reward” (sura 4:95).

 So was Mohammed an Islamist or just a Muslim?
-The scholar Daniel Pipes calls this the killer question of those who see Islam itself as the problem and answers it in a worryingly facile way.
+The historian Daniel Pipes calls this the killer question of those who see Islam itself as the problem and answers it in a worryingly facile way.
 He says “Muhammad was a plain Muslim, not an Islamist, for the latter concept dates back only to the 1920s”.

 Is this not just playing with words?
 If you put the question another way, “Who in the modern world most closely follow Mohammed’s Medina teachings and example?” surely the Islamists come out tops.
 Why shouldn’t they be murderous fanatics?
 That is exactly what Mohammed was.
 If they are Islamists then so was Mohammed.
 If Mohammed was just a Muslim then so are they.